ccb60/Eelgrass_Phenology/README.md

 The idea is that it may be possible to collect seed from healthy eelgrass beds and plant them elsewhere, so restore lost eelgrass or help support declining beds nearby.
-Before we can experiment with these new ideas, we need to understand where and when Casco BAy eelgrass tends to produce seed.
+Before we can experiment with these new ideas, we need to understand where and when Casco Bay eelgrass tends to produce seed.